+Although our research is primarily initiated from a visual perspective, it is inexorably linked to industrial development and new technologies.
 By adapting to changing demand in the marketplace and the requirements of the user, we are able to conduct research that has direct application to industry, creative design, science and art.

-The Centre’s long term vision is to capitalise on the strengths that have been built over the last 15 years: to work in new and innovative ways towards novel surface print, design and fabrication in 2 and 3 dimensions.
-Combining a multi-technology approach - using novel materials and processes to push forward new ideas and innovation.
+Our long term vision is to capitalise on our strengths to work in new and innovative ways towards novel surface print, design and fabrication in 2 and 3 dimensions combining a multi-technology approach - using novel materials and processes to push forward new ideas and innovation.

 We are located in Bristol at the Bower Ashton Campus, University of the West of England, within the School of Art and Design.

 CFPR and IndustryWe have an outstanding track record in working with industry.
-Our collaborative projects include Knowledge Transfer Partnerships (KTP's) funded by the Technology Strategy Board, undertaking contract research to solve tricky problems for industry, consultancy projects and supporting start-up business.
+Our collaborative projects include Knowledge Transfer Partnerships (KTP's) funded by the Technology Strategy Board, undertaking contract research to solve tricky problems for industry, consultancy projects and supporting start-up businesses.

 The research team have patented novel ceramic materials which are in the process of commercial exploitation.
 Find out more.